Enforcer/enforcer.github.io/_posts/2025-04-05-how-to-stop-ending-up-with-pocs-in-production.md

 It is not meant to be deployed in production as part of the actual application.
 It is only to prove that a certain approach to implementation is reasonable.

 To me, word "prototype" is a synonym.
-And a protype can be build in staging/test environment or on a local computer, even with another programming language.
+And a protype can be built in staging/test environment or on a local computer, even with another programming language.

 ## Meet Walking Skeleton